Assessment and Accreditation

 Shared Governance meetings and Learning Walks provide a space for data discussions concerning current residents and first time teachers in the field provoking conversations about the development of knowledge and skills of candidates.
 Data share-outs with mentor teachers, site coordinators, district personnel and other stakeholders have invoked critical conversations with stakeholders about programming, assessments, evaluation tools, and candidate dispositions.
 We believe that our partnerships with local districts are fruitful and collaborative and strive to continue that path.

 The Office of Clinical Practice and School Partnerships (CPSP) works closely with district personnel to inform programs and practices.
 Representatives regularly attend/host meetings with district/charter/school personnel to foster relationships with partners for collaboration around curriculum, clinical practices, and policies.
 EPP faculty meet with leadership from three local charter schools to discuss initiatives and collaborative opportunities to address needs through professional development and training.
-Recent curriculum meetings have centered on the co-construction of literacy coursework, SPED coursework, ELL student support, dyslexia training, classroom management, anti-bias, and classroom culture coursework, as well as the implementation of high leverage practices within the charter schools.
+Recent curriculum meetings have centered on the co-construction of literacy coursework, SPED coursework, ELL student support, dyslexia training, classroom management, as well as the implementation of high leverage practices within the charter schools.

 The EPP values transparency within residency to make purposeful programmatic changes.
 During the Learning Walks, the EPP faculty and district personnel observe classroom walk-throughs, implementation of coaching and support through co-teaching of a high-quality mentor teacher, and residency impact on P-12 student learning.
 Ultimately, these Learning Walks help the EPP and district